ApurvaBhargava/my-curriculum-vitae/README.md

 - **Gender Reinflection in Machine Translation-** Created a novel user-aware gender reinflection translation model that both translates and reinflects the gender as specified; also built two gender parallel corpora (English-French and English-Spanish) for training and evaluation of the MLE and sequence-to-sequence models.
 - **Smart e-commerce-** Performed time-series forecasting for online retail sales, anomaly detection, temporal customer segmentation for targeted marketing, customer network analysis and market-basket analysis.
 - **Yelp Fake Review Detection-** Implemented gradient boosting and deep neural networks for detection of fake restaurant reviews with high degree of separability; identified and analyzed features that led to flagging.
-- **Goodreads Book Recommender System-** Implemented collaborative-filtering-based recommender system in pySpark using user interactions; visualized book clusters to understand recommendation relevance.
+- **Goodreads Book Recommender System-** Implemented collaborative-filtering-based recommender system in pySpark using user interactions; visualized book and user clusters to understand recommendation relevance.
 - **Nutritional labelling of Home Credit Default Risk Automated Decision System-** Analysed the performance, fairness, stability, interpretability and practicality of credit risk-assigning ADS (automated decision system) trained on Home Credit dataset from Kaggle.
 - **San Francisco’s Opioid Crisis and Effects on Public Safety-** Identified potential regions for installation of Safe Injection Sites; analysed crime trends across regions; predicted crime using spatial and temporal features using random forest and xgboost.
 - **Flight Arrival Delay Prediction-** Performed exploratory analysis of the various origin airports, destination airports, carriers, distances and time periods for ascertaining delay factors; estimated delay time using time-series forecasting and regression.